 Video has a much larger profit margin (and it isn’t as saturated), but it still takes effort to properly categorize them.
 Clips tend to go for closer to $20 each, depending on the length and quality.
 Aaron has had some success selling his videos through BlackBox, an aggregate site that distributes your videos to multiple stock sites (but takes a cut to do so).

-If this interests you, this is a good resource for getting started.
+If selling stock photography interests you, this is a good resource for getting started.

 Sell a digital product

 Creatives who specialize in creating digital products can find an income source here.
 This is popular because there’s no inventory to manage, so it can be managed from anywhere.
 Furthermore, a single digital item can be created once and sold multiple times.
 Once the initial work is done, the revenue is passive.

 Options here include graphics, digital prints, or e-books.
 There’s some work upfront, but it can return on the investment quickly, depending on how popular it is.
 You can sell from a personal website, but this is most successful if you already have excellent visibility or following.
 If you don’t, you can partner with sites that already have the credibility, like Etsy (psst… Brianna has an Etsy shop for fun products made from her travel photography.
 If you love travel photography or you just want to see some examples of what can be done with photos, check out her store here).

 Sell a video course

 If you know a topic inside and out, you might benefit from creating a web series and selling it as a video course.
 As mentioned above, video is very popular right now, and people want to learn new skills.
 This is another digital product with which you can make money when traveling – repeat income, no less!
 Just note that your production skills should be top-notch, or you might want to hire external help.

 This site can help you get started on designing your first course.